"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 1 The first day of the week cometh Mary Magdalene early, when it was yet dark, unto the sepulchre, and seeth the stone taken away from the sepulchre.

-Once again, the day is clearly identified as the preparation, the day before the Sabbath.
-Joseph buries the body, and verse 42 again confirms that it was the preparation day.
-Then verse 1 of chapter 20 begins the first day of the week.
 All four Gospels concur that it was on the preparation day, the day before the Sabbath, that Jesus died.
 The question then is, does this Sabbath refer to the weekly Sabbath, or the special "high Sabbath" at the beginning of the Passover?
 All four Gospels also concur that it was the first day of the week that the women came to the sepulcher and found that Jesus was risen.
-As we have seen, the disciples said that it was "the third day since these things were done" which points to Friday being the day of the crucifixion.
+As we have seen, the disciples said that it was "the third day since these things were done" which points to Friday being the day of the crucifixion, and thus the preparation for the weekly Sabbath, not the first day of Passover.
 Plus, if the day of his death was on Wednesday, there is a gap of two days missing from the records.

 Back To The Top